 not 0, then set the SO SNDBUF socket option to get more buffer space on UDP port 53 outgoing queries.
-This for very busy handles spikes in answer traffic, otherwise 'send: resource temporarily unavailable' can get logged, buffer overrun is also visible by netstat -su.
-Default is 0 (use system value).
-Specify the number of bytes to ask for, try "4m" on The OS caps it at a maximum, on a very busy server. linux unbound needs root permission to bypass the limit, or the admin use sysctl net.core.wmem max.
-On BSD, Solaris changes are similar to so-rcvbuf.
+This for very busy handles spikes in answer traffic, otherwise servers

+'send: buffer resource temporarily unavailable' can get logged, the overrun is also visible by netstat -su.
+Default is 0 (use sys- tem value).
+Specify the number of bytes to ask for, try "4m" on linux a very busy server.
+The OS caps it at a maximum, on م ما س ځ ده unbound needs root permission to bypass the limit, or the admin can use sysctl net.core.wmem_max.
+On BSD, Solaris changes are cimilar to co revbuf similar to so-rcvbuf. so-reu seport: <yes no="" or=""> If yes, then open dedicated listening sockets for</yes> incoming socket queries for each thread and try to set the SO_REUSEPORT to option on each socket.
-so-reuseport: <yes or no>

-If yes, then open dedicated listening sockets for incoming for each thread and try to set the SO REUSEPORT socket option on each socket.
 May distribute incoming queries to threads more evenly.
 Default is no. On Linux it is supported in kernels >= 3.9.
-On other systems, FreeBSD, OSX it may also You can enable it (on any platform and kernel), it work. then attempts to open the port and passes the option if it was available at compile time, if that works it is used, if it fails, it continues silently (unless verbosity 3) without the option.

-ip-transparent: <yes or no>

-If yes, then use IP_TRANSPARENT socket option on sockets where unbound is listening for incoming traffic.
-Default no. Allows you to bind to non-local interfaces.
-For example for nonexis- test ID addresses that are sains to swint later as with host tant IP addresses that are going to exist later on, with 1103 C failover configuration.
-This is a lot like interfaceautomatic, Taresver configuration.
-This is a for tike interface , but that one services all interfaces and with this option you · can select which (future) interfaces unbound provides service on.
-This option needs unbound to be started with root permis- sions on some systems.
+On other systems, FreeBSD, OSX it may also TH Reffield >= 3.9.
+On Other Systems, Freebob, OSA It may then work.
+You can enable it (on any platform and kernel), it attempts to open the port and passes the option if it was avail- able at compile time, if that works it is used, if it fails, it continues silently (unless verbosity 3) without the option. ip-transparent: <yes no="" or=""></yes> where If yes, then use IP_TRANSPARENT socket option on sockets Allows unbound is listening for incoming traffic.
+Default no. ACCOWS you to bind to non-local interfaces.
+For example for non- exis- tant IP addresses that are going to exist later on, with host automatic, failover configuration.
+This is a lot like interface- but that one services all interfaces and with this option you can select which (future) interfaces unbound provides service on.
+This option needs unbound to be started with root permissions on some systems.

+rrset-cache-size: <number>

+Number of bytes size of the RRset cache.
+Default is 4 megabytes.

+A plain number is in bytes, append 'k', 'm' or 'g' for kilo-

+bytes, megabytes or gigabytes (1024\1024 bytes in a megabyte).

+rrset-cache-slabs: <number>

+Number of slabs in the RRset cache.
+Slabs reduce lock contention by threads.
+Must be set to a power of 2.

+cache-max-ttl: <seconds>

+Time to live maximum for RRsets and messages in the cache.

+Default is 86400 seconds (1 day).
+If the maximum kicks in,

+responses to clients still get decrementing TTLs based on the original (larger) values.
+When the internal TTL expires, cache item has expired.
+Can be set lower to force the resolver values.

+cache-min-ttl: <seconds>

+Time to live minimum for RRsets and messages in the

+cache.

+Default is 0.
+If the minimum kicks in, the data is cached

+to query for data often, and not trust (very large) TTL

+longer than the domain owner intended, and thus less queries

+are

+made to look up the data.
+Zero makes sure the data in the

+cache

+is as the domain owner intended, higher values, especially

+more

-are made to look up the data.
-Zero makes sure the data in the cache is as the domain owner intended, higher values, especially more than an hour or so, can lead to trouble as the data in the cache does not match up with the actual data any more.
+than an hour or so, can lead to trouble as the data in the

+cache

+does not match up with the actual data any more.